laxcat/CharStream/README.md

 **Write**

 Writes parameters to target, ignoring instance `sep` and `trm`, using `seperator` for this call only.
-Assumes last parameter to be terminus string, used .
+Assumes last parameter to be terminus string, and will not write a `sep` string preceeding it.
 Returns number of bytes written, not counting terminating null-byte.

 ```cpp
 template <typename ...
 TS>